Essential visa information for Pre-sessional students

 Please note that you will not be required to pay the IHS if you are just applying for the visa for your Pre-sessional course.

-You will need private health insurance to cover the period of your pre-sessional course up to the date that your next Tier 4 visa is issued by the UKVI.
+You will need private health insurance to cover the period of your pre-sessional course up to the date that your next Student Visa is issued by the UKVI.
 We suggest your private health insurance should cover the length of your pre-sessional course plus at least 3 months.
-You will not be asked for evidence of this for your Tier 4 visa application.
+You will not be asked for evidence of this for your Student Visa application.